 In 2001 I was trained in EMDR basics.
 In 2015 I took an online program and in 2017, I dived into six days of a refresher program from Canada’s EMDR trainer, Sue Genest.
 By 2020 I became certified in another technique, with some EMDR elements, called Finding Joy–Trauma Treatment Techniques with Dr. Teeya Scholten.

 Shapiro’s work has spread across the world helping over two million people.
 In Canada alone, there are over 625 trained and registered EMDR therapists.
 EMDR is known to effectively address traumatic and painful experiences such as undue anxiety, anger, sadness, fear, depression, sleep issues and disturbing flashbacks.
-Typically, it requires fewer sessions than traditional therapies to support a client to reach a resolution.
+Typically, it requires fewer sessions than traditional therapies to support a client to reach issue resolution.

 EMDR incorporates current brain research, core beliefs, body awareness, and, mindfulness.
-For sure, you know that when you are triggered into a fight, flight or freeze response that your brain functioning is hijacked.
+For sure, you know that when you are triggered into a fight, flight or freeze (collapse) response that your brain functioning is hijacked.
 You are unable to think clearly or problem solve.
 You are emotionally pulled back to a painful and past experience.
 EMDR helps your brain complete and process those past disturbing events.
 Consequently, you can be more present in the moment.

 Basic Concepts in Getting Past Your Past

 - Living in continual stress is unnecessary and life-threatening.

 - Our personal struggles, small and significant, are influenced by our stored memories of past events.
 The younger we experienced painful events, the more they are unconscious.

 - Many of us are running our lives on automatic pilot.
 We are stuck or overwhelmed with unprocessed thoughts, beliefs, and emotions from the past.

 - Our brains, minds, and bodies are connected.